 The Vietnam sleeper trains also have a cart that comes around offering coffee and tea.
 These arrived in the evening and first thing in the morning on the Lotus Express.
 On the Chapa Express the cart came by after departure, and the steward took coffee orders for the morning given that the journey was much shorter.

-How to choose which company to use?
+How to choose which private company to use?

 The private companies differ in quality and price, and ultimately you’ll need to work out the right balance for you.